 In case you haven’t noticed in your social media feeds, spring has hit California hard!
 All the rain we complained about in January and February has brought us the most amazing Superbloom!
 There are wildflowers EVERYWHERE!
 So below, I’m sharing my Ultimate Southern California Spring Wildflower Guide and talking about everything you might need to enjoy Southern California’s Spring Superbloom and how you can find the flower fields!

-Reminder: if you visit any flower fields whether they are paid, unpaid, on parkland, or just a hill off the side of a road, please respect nature by sticking to trails, not stepping on flowers, don’t litter, don’t pick flowers, etc. Basically, don’t be an asshole.
+Reminder: if you visit any wildflower fields whether they are paid, unpaid, on parkland, or just a hill off the side of a road, please respect nature by sticking to trails, not stepping on flowers, don’t litter, don’t pick flowers, etc. Basically, don’t be an asshole.
 In all of my photos, I’ve stuck to the trails when on parkland and if I’m not on parkland, then I stuck to dirt paths and did NOT step on any flowers or disturb any plants.
-And remember, it is not okay to pick wildflowers, you can read about the legalities of picking wildflowers here.
+And remember, it is NOT okay to pick wildflowers, you can read about the legalities of picking wildflowers here.